Introduction

 Cons:

-- Slower Transport: Ground ambulances can face delays due to traffic and road conditions, which can be critical in emergencies when time is of the essence.
+- Delays: Ground ambulances can face delays due to traffic and road conditions, which can be critical in emergencies when time is of the essence.

 - Limited Medical Equipment: While they provide essential care, ground ambulances may not have the same level of medical technology as air rescue services, which could impact patient care during transport.